 - Whisk the warm milk, yeast, and honey together in the bowl of your stand mixer and let the mixture sit for 5 minutes until the yeast is foamy.

 - Add the egg and pumpkin puree to the milk mixture and the flour.
 Mix on medium-low speed until the dough just starts to come together.
 Add the softened butter and mix on medium-low for 10 minutes, until the dough is smooth and elastic.
-Transfer to a lightly greased bowl, cover with plastic wrap, and let the dough rise until doubled in size, about 2 hours.
+If your dough is very sticky, add a bit more flour 1 tablespoon at a time, Transfer to a lightly greased bowl, cover with plastic wrap, and let the dough rise until doubled in size, about 2 hours.

 - Grease a 9x13 rimmed baking sheet or baking pan.
 When the dough is ready, punch it down to release the air.
 Transfer to a clean workstation (you shouldn't need flour as the dough should be tacky, but not sticky).
-Divide the dough into 12 equal pieces using a scale for accuracy.
-I do this by weighing the total dough weight, dividing by 12, and weighing each piece.
-This ensures even baking time.
+Divide the dough into 12 equal pieces.
 Shape the rolls into smooth balls and arrange them in the prepared pan, giving the rolls an inch of space between each other.
 Cover loosely with plastic wrap and let them rise for another hour or so, until puffy and touching.